Permission Granted: Add a Little Play to Your Meeting in Frisco, Texas

 - Frisco Square: This is our “hub” where we often host festivals and other community events.
 Here, you’ll find eclectic restaurants like Nerdvana and Pizzeria Testa, and you’ll be steps away from the National Soccer Hall of Fame at Toyota Stadium (home to MLS team FC Dallas).

-- The Star: Here, you’ll find restaurants galore (include five new hot spots opening in 2023), nightlife activity, the Omni Frisco Hotel, and tours of Dallas Cowboys World Headquarters.
-Throw a football around on Tostitos’ Championship Plaza, visit the Cowboys’ Walk of Fame, watch the team train during pre-season...we could go on and on.
+- The Star: Here, you’ll find restaurants galore, nightlife activity, the Omni Frisco Hotel at The Star, and tours of Dallas Cowboys World Headquarters.
+Throw a football around on Tostitos Championship Plaza, visit the Cowboys’ Walk of Fame, watch the team train during pre-season...we could go on and on.
 It’s that good.

 - Museums: Where in the world can you find the world’s largest home Pong console, a 1.2 million pound steam locomotive, a haunted house built in the late 1800s, and a walk-in hurricane-force wind simulator?
 Frisco, of course!
 Visit the National Videogame Museum, Sci-Tech Discovery Center, the Museum of the American Railroad, or the Frisco Heritage Museum.

 Seriously, in one city, you get all of these destination experiences that are unique to Frisco.
 In most cases, there’s only one of them in country.